A common question that we get asked while travelling is “how do you afford to travel for so long?” and “how do you work while travelling?”.

-With this all said, you still do need some savings to go traveling and emergency backup money too.
+With this all said, you still do need some savings to go travelling and emergency backup money too.
 Although we can live on $40 a day each, this does not include travel expenses, insurance and all the essentials you need to travel with (see our packing list here).

 So what’s it’s like to work on the road and what’s the schedule like?

-The freedom to work for yourself, where you want, when you want, is no doubt a very fortunate thing however there are still draw backs.
+The freedom to work for yourself, where you want, when you want, is no doubt a very fortunate thing, however, there are still drawbacks.
 You are never fully “off work” or on vacation.
-Management is a continuous battle, from maintaining an Inbox Zero (is there such a thing?!?), to keeping clients happy while you navigate different time zones, and wifi availability.
+Management is a continuous battle, from maintaining an Inbox Zero (is there such a thing?!?) to keeping clients happy while you navigate different time zones and wifi availability.

 As for me, I tend to work about 15-20 hours a week with an average of 1-2 hours a day of emails and on occasion, a full working day to really get shit done.
 This would include design work, social networking, blogging and sending out email blasts.
-All of this is also dependent on where I am, the WiFi speed and the amount of projects I have at any present time.
+All of this is also dependent on where I am, the WiFi speed and the number of projects I have at any present time.

 On top of this, Emily and I also write our travel blog posts such as this one when we are on transport or have downtime in our hotel.

 To work on the road I maintain a “mobile office” which consists of the following:

 - MacBook Pro 13″ – For design, photo editing, emails, blogging, etc.